-Essential Restaurants: When you need to narrow down the Essential 38, hit up Raku for extraordinary Japanese small plates served late, The Black Sheep with its Vietnamese-inspired fare, La Strega for some of the best Italian fare in the city, and Other Mama, the raw bar and casual libation spot on the west side.
+Essential Restaurants: When you need to narrow down the Essential 38, hit up Raku for extraordinary Japanese small plates served late, Herbs and Rye for its Old Vegas charm, La Strega for some of the best Italian fare in the city, and Other Mama, the raw bar and casual libation spot on the west side.
 On the Strip, you can never go wrong with Joël Robuchon at the MGM Grand (if you have deep pockets), Bazaar Meat by José Andrés at the Sahara, or Wolfgang Puck’s Spago with its stunning views of the Fountains at Bellagio.

 Pizza: Tony Gemignani dominates the pizza scene in Las Vegas with two Pizza Rocks, the gems of the pizza map.
 On the Strip, head to The Pizzeria (a.k.a.
 “Secret Pizza”) at the Cosmopolitan of Las Vegas for late-night cravings.
-Off Strip, Settebello Pizzeria Napoletana defines perfect tear-apart pizzas.
+Downtown, seek out slices at both Good Pie and Evel Pie.

 Sushi: The most essential sushi spot on our sushi map?
 Yui Edomae, where Gen Mizoguchi uses fish flown in from Japan for his omotenashi style of serving nigiri and omakase, or one of the toughest reservations to get, Kabuto.
 Of course, Nobu Matsuhisa and Masaharu Morimoto have locations on the Strip.

 Bars and Lounges: Your best bet for a great cocktail?
-Herbs & Rye with its amazing Prohibition-era cocktails.
+Downtown Cocktail Room with its expertly made drinks.
 On the Strip, go to Rosina at the Palazzo for Champagne or a secret cocktail menu, or the Chandelier Bar with its three levels wrapped in 2 million beads at the Cosmopolitan of Las Vegas.
 For beer, head to the Gateway District’s Silver Stamp or Atomic Liquors in Downtown Las Vegas.
 Consider this a decent starting point on the Essential Bars map.

 Steakhouses: It wouldn’t be Las Vegas without a steakhouse in every resort.
 Standouts include Bazaar Meat by José Andrés at the Sahara, SW Steakhouse at Wynn, Cut by Wolfgang Puck at the Palazzo, and Jean-Georges Vongerichten’s Prime at the Bellagio and Jean Georges at Aria.
 Las Vegas is one of the few cities where diners can find real Kobe beef.

 Brunch: Las Vegas owns brunch, with options available to suit just about every whim.
 Try Bardot Brasserie for an eggs Benedict riff made with waffles and duck confit or Border Grill for Mexican fare for breakfast or Lavo Italian Restaurant for a chaotic party brunch that only Vegas could pull off.